OutsideIT/FireMotD/readme.md

  sudo FireMotD --saveupdates

 Note:
- Some functionalities may require superuser priviledges.
+ Some functionalities may require superuser privileges.
 Eg. check for updates.
  Please try doing sudo ./FireMotD if you have problems.
 ```